mbeddr/mps-platform-docs/src/doc/docs/aspects/test.md

     Enter them as one long word without spaces in between, for example, *publictransientclass*.

-!!! warning "How to know if some MPS code is inside a test?"
+!!! warning "How do you know if some MPS code is inside a test?"

     > I am writing some code in MPS that is supposed to run if we're not running tests.
 How can I detect if I'm running a test?